 India is home to over 80 million elders, a demographic projected to represent 20% of India’s population by 2050.

 Yet, elder care in India is still an under-discovered area.
-In fact, the market for elder care remains quite small.
+The market for elder care remains relatively small.

-This rather new venture, founded in 2019, offers a great step towards answering the needs of an aging population.
-They do so with care, and by using current technology means.
-Moreover, Emoha allows children and relatives of elders to make sure their family is living their life to the fullest.
+This rather new venture, founded in 2019, offers a great step towards answering an aging population’s needs.
+They do so with care and by using current technology means.
+Moreover, Emoha allows children and relatives of elders to make sure their family lives their life to the fullest.
 It is this purpose that drove KOIS to invest in Emoha in 2020.